marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 a) Internet Explorer
 ---------------------

 LIONESS experiment (and many other modern web applications) do not support the Internet Explorer as it is outdated.
 Experimenters should inform their participants that they cannot participate if the use the Internet Explorer.
-If participants use the Internet Explorer, they are informed that they cannot participate in the experiment.
+If participants use the Internet Explorer, they are informed that they cannot participate in the experiment with the following message:

 .. warning:: As indicated in our HIT text on MTurk, our HIT does **not** support Microsoft Internet Explorer.
 Please return this HIT.
 We apologise for any inconvenience caused.

+Participants can return with a different browser as they were not registered with their IP address in the LIONESS experiment yet.

 b) Task not active
 -------------------

 c) Double login
 ----------------